 I am constantly deleting subscribers from my list for this reason, many of them never open even 1 email.
 Sending out emails costs me money, so I cull my list to keep numbers down constantly.

 It’s very true that your list is the only thing you own.
 If Google stopped loving you and all social media platforms shut down, you’d be left holding your list.
 Right now, after the August 1st Google Algorithm change, I’m very glad of those 5,000 subscribers!
-I think I’ve found a fix for that by the way, will let you know.
+But , that open rate would not increase, out of 5K subscribers I’d still see just a few hundred of them clicking through to the site from each email.
+There is no way it could ever be enough to keep the site going.
+If Google stops loving you – it’s game over for SEO based sites like this one.

 If you are wanting to lead subscribers into an autoresponder series, then yes, this is a very fast, easy way to grow your page views.
 If you’ve arrived on this page because of our free blogging not-a-course, you’re one of those subscribers.
 It’s easy enough but somewhat advanced.
 I waited 7 years before I got into this model of blogging.
 If you have a list you should probably figure out a way to use it, without spamming or over-selling to the people kind enough to give you their e-mail address.